elucian/bee/syntax/composite.md

 make &error ∈ Error;
 ```

-You can define exceptions with code > 200 and raise exceptions with two statements:
+You can define exceptions with code > 200 and raise exceptions with 3 statements:

-* fail
+* fail  ** raise error if condition is True
-* pass
+* pass  ** raise error if condition is False
+* raise ** raise last error again from handler block

 **pattern:**
 ```